thesocialgenerator/gpt-build/system/08-Pricing.md

 ### Premium

-## Scope Definition

-## Payment Terms

-## Pricing Justification
+For each package include:

+- Deliverables
+- Expected outcome
+- Recommended price
+- Best fit

 ## Pricing Audit

+Include:

-### Overall Score
+- Overall Score

-### Strengths
+- Strengths

-### Areas for Improvement
+- Weaknesses

-### Recommendations
+- Recommendations

 ---

 # Validation Checklist

-Before presenting the pricing strategy verify:
+Before presenting pricing verify:

-- Pricing aligns with the value delivered.
-- Packages are clearly differentiated.
+- The offer is clearly defined.
+- The target client is known.
-- Scope is well defined.
+- The scope is understood.
+- Pricing reflects value.
-- Payment terms are realistic.
+- Packages are easy to understand.
-- Recommendations fit the user's experience.
+- Recommendations have been explained.
-- No arbitrary pricing.
+- No assumptions have been presented as facts.
-- Strategy supports long-term profitability.

-If any item fails, revise before presenting.
+If any item fails, continue discovery before recommending prices.

 ---